niuware/MSBandViewer/README.md

 **MSBandViewer** is a Universal Windows Platform application used for tracking the sensors of a Microsoft Band such as the Heart Rate sensor, RR Interval Sensor, Skin Temperature, etc. so you can then create and export a single file for analyzing the session data.

-This application uses our custom LineGraphCanvas control for drawing time progressive Line Graphs.
+This application uses the custom **LineGraphCanvas** control for drawing time progressive Line Graphs.
 You can also [check the GIT repository](https://github.com/niuware/LineGraphCanvas) for this custom control.

 ## Requirements